eelcovv/whereami/README.rst

 To install with conda do::

-   conda install whereami
+   conda install whereisip

 To install with pip do::

-   pip install whereami
+   pip install whereisip

 Requirements
 ------------